Over 2,000 mentors available, including leaders at Amazon, Airbnb, Netflix, and more. Check it out

 Considering this beforehand means if you feel relaxed doing so, you can discuss in your interview how you arrived at your salary range by breaking it down.
 This will enable your interviewer to understand your motivations and help them estimate your sense of worth.

-Step #1 Compare your prevailing job to a benchmark job
+Step #1: Compare your current job to a benchmark job

 A benchmark job is any position with constant salary expectations and obligations across organizations and industries.

-By comparing your benchmark job to your role, you can resolve if your current pay range is fair or not.
+By comparing your benchmark job to your role, you can resolve whether your current pay range is fair or not.

 The goal here is to find the right benchmark job.
-It will help if you base your comparisons on job descriptions and skills and not on the job’s title.
+It will help to base your comparisons on job descriptions and skills, not the job’s title.

 Once you find a benchmark job that matches yours in both the job title and description, you can move forward to step two.